-Unfortunately, only four states in the US (New Jersey, Pennsylvania, Michigan, and West Virginia) offer a robust, legal online casino market.
+Unfortunately, only six states in the US (New Jersey, Pennsylvania, Michigan, West Virginia, Connecticut, and Delaware) offer legal online casinos.
 That means all other Americans have to play casino games one of four ways:

 Of those four options, only one is dangerous and should be avoided at all costs: playing at an illegal online casino.
 Here are seven reasons why.

 Legal online casinos need to have all games approved by their governing body.
 No unapproved, unaudited games are allowed on the legal sites and apps.

 The same is not true for illegal online casinos.
 There’s nothing stopping these (largely unregulated) sites from, for example, claiming that a game has a return to player (RTP) percentage of 98% – even if the game’s true RTP is closer to 70%.